 Comments: To view or download the complete regulation, click on the link to it in the box above these comments.

-(b) Demonstrate poor proficiency, conduct, aptitude or unsuitability for further service during the period from enlistment through recruit training, or
+a.
+Demonstrate poor proficiency, conduct, aptitude, or unsuitability for further service;

-(c) Exhibit minor pre-existing medical issues not of a disabling nature which do not meet the medical/physical procurement standards in place for entry into the Service.
+c.
+Exhibit pre-existing conditions which do not meet the medical or physical procurement standards in place for entry into the Service;